Create device groups

 Choose an Azure user licensed to use Intune and choose Select.

 In the User Friendly Name box, type a friendly name or just accept the default.
-This string is the friendly name that displays when the user signs in during Windows setup.

 Using Autopilot in other portals